fatimahanif/StudentManager/README.md

 # StudentManager

-Qurstion 2 of MAD Assignment 2
+Question 2 of MAD Assignment 2